kaiguogit/pokemontradeapp/README.md

 There is no trading feature provided in Pokemon Go for now.

-I built this web app to simulate what offical website would do if they release trading feature.
+This web app simulates what offical website would do if they release trading feature.

 People can add Pokemons to collection, wishlist, post them to trade listing.